81CuongVn/musicbox/README.md

 * Connect the Git-Repository to Heroku under Deploy on the Heroku Dashboard
 * Deploy it under Deploy (Automatic or Manual)
 * Turn on your Dyno Worker under Resources
+* Add your bot to your server with the link provided in the Discord Developer Portal

 ## Key Features:
 * Ability to output streamed or downloaded songs via youtube search